therafiali/Crud_using_FastAPI/README.md

 ### `model.py`

-This file contains the SQLAlchemy model for a `Person` and a function `create_tables()` to create all tables in the database.
+This file contains the SQLAlchemy model for a `Todo` and a function `create_tables()` to create all tables in the database.

 ### `create_db.py`